-Businesses making supplies in Jersey exceeding £300,000 in any 12 months, or expecting to, must notify liability to register.
-Although businesses can apply for registration on-line, they first need a business tax number and should in the first instance therefore contact the GST helpdesk.
+Businesses making supplies in Jersey exceeding £300,000 in any 12 months, or expecting to, must notify liability to register for GST.

 Businesses coming to Jersey to supply services, (including construction or installed goods), do not need to register for GST if their customer is registered.
 The customer can account for GST on the value of the supply as a reverse charge.
 If, however, the supplier sets up a branch or fixed establishment, this does not apply.

-GST returns are normally quarterly, due – with any payment – by the end of the following month.
-They can be submitted online or in a paper form.
+GST returns are normally quarterly, with any payment, by the end of the following month.

 Bringing goods or equipment into Jersey

 GST is due on imported goods, accounted for in one of three ways:

 - where the importer is registered for GST and is an approved trader with Jersey Customs, simply enter the value in box five of the GST return

 - approved trader only, payable to Jersey Customs within 30 days

 - in all other cases payable within three days of entry